How do I get started?

 How does a program submit revisions to its Academic Assessment Plan?

-Existing programs making major revisions to their academic assessment plans (including changes to PSLOs) should submit the Academic Assessment Plan Action Form approved by the program, the college curriculum or assessment committee, and the Dean/Director of the college to the AAC at email@example.com.
-For the required materials, please see the Academic Assessment Handbook.
+Existing programs making major revisions to their academic assessment plans (including changes to PSLOs) should submit the Assessment Plan through the CIM process.
 After all required documents have been submitted to the AAC, the AAC will contact the faculty initiator to schedule the review.
 After the review, the AAC will send an informational item to the Faculty Senate and post the Academic Assessment Plan to the website.